ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 13.
 Telling your app how to bootstrap your custom code" caption-side="bottom"}

-The following example shows the beginnings for the application in app.js.
+Our app.js file begins with the code shown in Example 14.
-Lines 1 - 3 tell the node to load modules that are need to get started.
+At first, the code uses node to load modules that are needed to get started.
-Line 4 creates the express app by using the express module.
-Line 25 gets
+The Express framework creates the app as a singleton simply called `app`.
-the Cloud Foundry environment object.
-Lines 28 - 32 tell the express app
+The example ends (leaving out a majority of the code for now) telling the app
-to listen on the port that is assigned to the port property.
-We print a
+to listen on the port that is assigned and an environment property, or 3000 by default.
-message with the server URL to the console.
+When successfully launching at the start, it will print a message with the server URL to the console.

 ```
 var express = require('express');